oxsecurity/megalinter/docs/descriptors/rust_clippy.md

     -V, --version            Print version info and exit --explain LINT           Print the documentation for a given lint

-Other options are the same as `cargo check`.
+For the other options see `cargo check --help`.

 To allow or deny a lint from the command line you can use `cargo clippy --`
 with: